About this course

 Topics NOT Covered

 - Advanced use of OO

 - Service Oriented Architecture concepts and design.

 Price per delegate R18500 VAT incl. — Accommodation, breakfasts, lunches, adventure activities and airport transfers included.
-Early bird discount 10% for confirmed payment in full received before 15 June 2019.
+Early bird discount to be announced.

 Contact us to reserved your seat, or to discuss on-site options for courses.